cbcmortgage/cbcinstall/README.md

 ## Instructions

 To complete this installation, you will need access to the private cbcmortgage repo.
 To begin, you will need Ubuntu 24.04.
-As root run the following script:
+As root run the following scripts:

+- Install Git:

+`apt update && apt install -y git`

+- Run the loader:

-`cd && git clone https://github.com/cbcmortgage/cbcinstall.git && bash cbcmortgage/start.sh`
+`git clone https://github.com/cbcmortgage/cbcinstall.git && bash cbcinstall/start.sh`